 The department maintains a fulltime Traffic Data Analyst within the Traffic Bureau for both collision data analysis and reporting.
-In addition, the department has a full-time civilian Administrative and Fiscal Manager, who has several years of successful management experience with grant programs both at the state and local levels, and the Assistant Fiscal/Management Analyst whose responsibilities include preparation of fiscal reporting and justification.
+In addition, the department has a full-time civilian Administrative and Fiscal Manager, who has several years of successful management experience with grant programs at both state and local levels.
+We also have an Assistant Fiscal/Management Analyst whose responsibilities include preparation of fiscal reporting and justification.
 The Assistant Fiscal/Management Analyst and the Traffic Bureau Sergeant work in unison to effectively manage and deploy grant resources.